Classic Entertainment Autographs

 Cat. #0013032: PAUL DOUGLAS

-Rather uncommon vintage inscribed mattable red ballpoint pen signature on a 4x5-inch tan autograph album page, acquired in-person by inveterate collector Howard Davis at Boston's Colonial Theater in the 1950s.
-In good condition.
+Rather uncommon vintage 8x10-inch glossy black and white portrait, boldly signed and inscribed in black fountain pen in the 1940s.
+In very fine condition, with a few minor handling dings.
 Burly, brash character actor Paul Douglas entered films in 1949, memorable in the baseball-themed comedies It Happens Every Spring (1949) and Angels in the Outfield (1951); A Letter to Three Wives (1949); the thriller Panic in the Streets (1950); The Big Lift (1950); Fourteen Hours (1951); When in Rome (1952); Executive Suite (1954); and the B-horror and sci-fi flick The Gamma People (1956).
 It is a little-known fact that Rod Serling specifically wrote the classic 1960 "Twilight Zone" episode "The Mighty Casey" for Douglas, but the actor died suddenly of a heart attack, aged only 52 years, the day after filming was completed.
 The producers recreated his scenes with Jack Warden in the starring role.